Holešovice: DOX Centre for Contemporary Art

-The DOX Centre for Contemporary Art is a multifunctional space focused on the presentation of contemporary art, architecture and design.
+The DOX Centre for Contemporary Art is a multifunctional space focused on the presentation of contemporary art, architecture, and design.
 It was created by the reconstruction of a former factory and was opened in 2008.
-The reconstruction of the old factory into a multifunctional space is the work of architect Ivan Kroupa.
-In 2008, the DOX Centre for Contemporary Art was nominated for the European Union Prize for Contemporary Architecture It is most known for its large rooftop sculpture/event center, Gulliver Airship, created by Martin Rajniš in 2016.
-The wood and steel body of the airship itself, which visitors can walk through, connects two roof terraces that have different heights.
+The space is the work of architect Ivan Kroupa.
+In 2008, the DOX Centre for Contemporary Art was nominated for the European Union Prize for Contemporary Architecture It is known for its large rooftop sculpture/event center, Gulliver Airship, created by Martin Rajniš in 2016.
+The wood and steel body of the airship itself, which visitors can walk through, connects two roof terraces of different heights.

 Transport

 There are two metro stops in Holešovice, both on the C line – Vltavská and Nádraží Holešovice, which is connected with one of the largest railway stations in Prague of the same name.
 This district is also crossed with many tram and bus stops.
 This district is considered one of the most bike-friendly districts in the whole city, having many bike lanes a bikeways.